 The Silverton winner, and several of the others elected to stay anonymous.
 I can’t say that I blame them either.
 If I suddenly had an extra $3.2 million in my bank account I’d probably not be ringing the neighbours doorbells to inform them of it either!

-However, it is always not as easy since a little bad luck on the wheel could cost you all the money you won or a sizeable chunk of it.
+So the premise of the game is to outsmart the other contestants then hope that your luck is in when you spin the prize wheel.
+It’s not always a formality though as a little bad luck on the wheel can cost you all the money you’ve won or a sizeable chunk of it.